 9:00 a.m.–4:00 p.m.

-Frist Center and Cheekwood Botanical Garden and Museum of Art
+Frist Center and Cheekwood Botanical Garden & Museum of Art

 Space is limited to 20 participants; please register early by completing the EDUCATOR WORKSHOP REGISTRATION FORM.
-Complete and return the form with payment at least three weeks in advance of the workshop date.
+Return the form with payment at least three weeks in advance of the workshop date.